JHerbeck-IDM/ClusterSim/README.md

 ## Things still to implement:

-1. allow for biased sampling (preferential sampling of individuals based on their individual characteristics, which would be their risk parameterization).
+1. Allow for biased sampling (preferential sampling of individuals based on their individual characteristics, which would be their risk parameterization).

-2. allow for changes to individuals' risk parameterization over the course of a simulation (e.g. high to low partner number; high to low per-act risk)
+2. Allow for changes to individuals' risk parameterization over the course of a simulation (e.g. high to low partner number; high to low per-act risk).

-3. allow for per-act transmission rate to change based on time since infection?
+3. Allow for per-act transmission rate to change based on time since infection?

-4. allow for importation of HIV, e.g. add infected individuals with no named source individual to the population at a certain rate.
+4. Allow for importation of HIV, e.g. add infected individuals with no named source individual to the population at a certain rate.
+How to add those to the Newick files, though?
+Not sure.

 5. Currently the transmission_risk_per_day parameter combines the risk across all partners; it doesn't allow an individual to transmit multiple times in the same timestep.
 Might need to fix that if and only if we use timesteps greater than 1 day.

-6. Adapt my vaccine efficacy ABC (calibration) code for this model
+6. Adapt my vaccine efficacy ABC (calibration) code for this model.

+7. Write a wrapper function that calls the Run_script N times, with a new seed each time, and aggregates the results into a single data frame.
+(Right now the epidemic appears to be highly affected by the seed and the initial sample size, which is not unexpected given HIV transmission probabilities.).

+## Example run:

+This is the parameterization of one example simulation.
+The output epidemic trajectory is the "ClusterSim.infections.example.jpeg"

+samplesize <- 100
+timestep <- 1
+sim_time <- timestep*5*365
+mean_partner_parameter <- 0.5
+acts_per_day_parameter <- 0.3
+lambda_parameter <- 0.002
+removal_rate_parameter <- 0.001
+sampling_delay <- 365
+set.seed(40)